flyconnectome/fancr/README.md

 # install required python packages esp cloudvolume
 fafbseg::simple_python()
 ```

+To do anything useful with the fancr package, you need authorisation to access
-To prove your authorisation for programmatic access you must generate and store
+FANC resources.
+To prove your authorisation for programmatic access you must
-a token in your web browser after logging in to an approved Google account.
+generate and store a token in your web browser after logging in to an approved

-This should be streamlined by running the following command in R (which will
+Google account.
+This should be streamlined by running the following command in R
-also set you up for Pythonin access via cloudvolume.)
+(which will also set you up for Pythonic access via cloudvolume.)

 ```r
 # set up token - will open your browser to generate a new token
 fanc_set_token()